ptotaram/preamtotaram/_posts/2015-03-16-use-nginx-as-a-frontend-for-expressjs.md

 Project is just a keyword to be used in the `server` block, you can choose you own, what ever makes the most sense semantically.
 Also, you can have the Express instance on a different server and just include the IP rather than `localhost`.
 By adding multiple instances in the upstream block, you can have Nginx function as a load balancer.

 **Side Note**
-The web server instances in the upstream block can be web server: Nginx, Apache, MeteorJs, PHP Webserver (I would advise not use the PHP Web Server in production), or Node Web Server, as examples.
+The web server instances in the upstream block can be any web server: Nginx, Apache, MeteorJs, PHP Webserver (I would advise not use the PHP Web Server in production), or Node Web Server, as examples.